Services provided by the department

 - GPs have all the relevant details for the referral pathway

-- Referral will be made directly by fax to the Children’s out-patient department.
+- Referral will be made directly to the Children’s out-patient department.

 - All referrals will be made via the Paediatric Registrar.